A Commitment to Catholic Education

 USMC Archives: University of St. Michael’s College

-Materials for the “100 Years of Women’s Education at St. Michael’s College” website, initially posted in 2011, was coordinated by Connie Lewin, archives assistant for the University of St. Michael’s College (USMC) archives, with text and images, supplied Linda Wicks, archivist for the Sisters of St. Joseph of Toronto (CSJT) and Sr. Juliana Dusel, archivist for the Institute of the Blessed Virgin Mary Sisters (IBVM) along with Michelle Anitra Panag, IBVM archives assistant.
+Materials for the “100 Years of Women’s Education at St. Michael’s College” website, initially posted in 2011, was coordinated by Michael Bramah, Head of Technical Services, and assisted by Connie Lewin, Cataloguing Technician, for the University of St. Michael’s College (USMC) archives.
+Text and images supplied by Linda Wicks, archivist for the Sisters of St. Joseph of Toronto (CSJT), and Sr. Juliana Dusel, IBVM, along with Michelle Anitra Panag, archivists for the Institute of the Blessed Virgin Mary (Loretto Sisters), Canadian Province.
+Website design by Sheila Eaton.

 We acknowledge the support of the Ontario Ministry of Tourism and Culture through the 2011 Museum and Technology Fund.